pegchose/chat-space/README.md

 ## Association
 - has_many :messages
-- has_many :groups, through: users_groups
+- has_many :groups, through: :users_groups
+- has_many :users_groups